flaturtha/CharlieChan/_murderwiki/supreme-moments-in-detective-fiction.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## Six Words Sum Up the Science of Detection: It Must Be All or Nothing
+### Six Words Sum Up the Science of Detection: It Must Be All or Nothing
+{: .chaptertitle }

 Twenty years after Poe&#39;s death, Émile Gaboriau began that series of detective stories which still remain, on the whole, the best of their class.
 There is probably no scene more satisfying than that in which Tabaret arrives at the place of the murder in _The Lerouge Case_, and, after a short investigation, proceeds to reconstruct the crime.